-German Serial Murderer Nurse Is Found Guilty Of Killing 85 Patients
+Former German Nurse Guilty Of Killing 85 Patients In Serial Murder Case

 Former nurse Niels Högel — who has admitting to giving potentially lethal drugs to patients so he could try to resuscitate them — has been sentenced by a German court to life in prison for murdering 85 people.